-COU RSE OBJECTIVES The practical exposure with regard to the determination of amount of heat exchange in va of heat transfer including condensation & boiling for different geometries. arious modes COU RSE OUTCOMES Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Perform steady state conduction experiments to estimate thermal conductivity & Overall heat transfer coefficient of different materials.
+COU RSE OBJECTIVES 1 1 The practical exposure with regard to the determination of amount of heat exchange in various modor of heat transfer including condensation & boiling for different geometries.
+COU RSE OUTCOMES Upon successful completion of the course, the student will be able to: C01 Perform steady state conduction experiments to estimate thermal conductivity & Overall heat transfer coefficient of different materials.
 K2 CO2 Estimate Heat transfer coefficients in forced convection, free convection, condensation and correlate with theoretical values K2 CO3 Perform Radiation experiments: Determine Surface emissivity of a test plate and verification of Stefan-Boltzman constant and determine thermal properties and performance of Heat exchanger.
 K2